pha4ge/wastewater-guidance/README.md

 Contributing
 ============
 These documents are intended as a live, open community resource and contributions to the documents are more than welcome.
-To propose a change, we recommend making a GitHub Issue for this public repository describing the requested modifications and/or additions.
-Alternatively, if you're able to make the requested change yourself, please go ahead and open a pull-request with the proposed changes.
+To propose a change, we recommend making a GitHub Issue ([here](https://github.com/pha4ge/wastewater-guidance/issues)) for this public repository describing the requested modifications and/or additions.
+Alternatively, if you're interested in making a requested change yourself, please go ahead and open a pull-request with the proposed changes.
+We'll work to incorporate these suggestions as quickly as possible, in accordance with PHA4GE group member recommendations.

 If you're interested in becoming part of our group please free to join as a member of [PHA4GE](https://pha4ge.org/about/).
 Our working group meets bi-weekly on Thursdays.